ourmaninindia/ourmaninindia-2023/content/en/contact/index.md

-+++
+---
-date = 2019-01-01T12:04:55Z
+date : 2019-01-01T12:04:55Z
-description = "Goa, where Vasco da Gama once landed only to be followed centuries later by Led Zeppelin, The Who and George Harrison, is a fascinating place with a constant influx of cosmopolitan thought.
-The former Portuguese colony is also known for its beaches, restaurant shacks with great food and low priced alcohol, and a relaxed lifestyle." title = "Contact me" cover = "office_3.png" featured_image = "header-study.jpg" disable_comments = true type = "contact"
+lastmod: ["lastmod", ":git", "date", "publishDate"] description : "Goa, where Vasco da Gama once landed only to be followed centuries later by Led Zeppelin, The Who and George Harrison, is a fascinating place with a constant influx of cosmopolitan thought.
+The former Portuguese colony is also known for its beaches, restaurant shacks with great food and low priced alcohol, and a relaxed lifestyle." title : "Contact me" cover : "office_3.png" featured_image : "header-study.jpg" disable_comments : true type : "contact"
-+++
+---

 Goa, where Vasco da Gama once landed only to be followed centuries later by Led Zeppelin, The Who and George Harrison, is a fascinating place with a constant influx of cosmopolitan thought.
 The former Portuguese colony is also known for its beaches, restaurant shacks with great food and low priced alcohol, and a relaxed lifestyle.